Jeremy Jeffress: Toronto Blue Jays

-Return to the Milwaukee Brewers
+Milwaukee Brewers (second stint)

 Jeffress signed a minor league contract with the Milwaukee Brewers on April 18, 2014.
 He was assigned to the Triple-A Nashville Sounds.
 The Brewers selected the contract of Jeffress from Nashville on July 21, 2014.
 Jeffress thrived in his return to Milwaukee, emerging as a stellar setup-man to closer Francisco Rodriguez and posting a 1–1 record with a 1.88 ERA in 29 games.

 In 2015, after struggles from setup man Jonathan Broxton, Jeffress took over as the eight-inning man for Milwaukee.
 He continued his success from last season in his new role, posting a 2.65 ERA in 68 innings, striking out 67 batters while walking just 22 in 72 appearances.

 In 2016, Jeffress was slated to be Milwaukee's setup man to closer Will Smith but before spring training could begin, Jeffress was named closer when Smith suffered a knee injury.

 As the closer, Jeffress made 47 appearances, posting a 2.22 ERA with 27 saves (Tied for 4th in NL at the time) in 58 innings, striking out 35 batters while walking only 11.